-- RFID tags need to be placed in the animal's ear. - Fill out all of the ID form and return with the photo of the tag in the animal's ear by May 31 by 4:00 pm.
+- RFID tags need to be placed in the animal's ear. - Fill out all of the ID form and mark if it's a gilt or barrow.
+Return form with a photo of the tag in the animal's ear by May 30 by 4:00 pm.
 The numbers on the RFID need to be clear and able to be read in the picture.
 Completed forms and id pictures can be mailed or dropped off at the Extension Office or e-mailed to jenny.dixon@wisc.edu. - ⇒ As part of the registration, each exhibitor will need to submit a photo of the RFID tag in the pig's ear with the tag number clearly showing.
 We will compare the exhibitor's name with both the written or typed RFID tag number on the identification form and the tag number that is shown in the submitted photo.
 Swine will also be checked at the fair to ensure accountability.
 An identification form is enclosed.
 Additional forms are available at https://grant.extension.wisc.edu.
-All swine must be identified with the Extension Office by May 31 by 4:00 pm.
+All swine must be identified with the Extension Office by May 30 by 4:00 pm.
 Members may identify under their immediate family and up to 10 pigs per member.